ENSwR/simulation/README.md

 with the same name.

 ### Running the Simulation
-[Python 3](https://www.python.org/downloads/) is required.
+[Python 3](https://www.python.org/downloads/) must be installed.
 Pip3 is also required and will be included with most installations of Python 3.

 1. [Navigate to the main directory](#navigate-to-the-main-directory)
 1. [Create a virtual environment (venv) for Python](#create-a-virtual-environment-for-python)